BenOrton1/simongame/README.md

 i wanted to make it easy for the user to restart the game.
-I put a large restart button at the bottom of the screen also when the user wins the game or guesses wrong in strict mode a ;arge button pops up inviting the user to replay the game removing any chance for confusion.
+I put a large restart button at the bottom of the screen also when the user wins the game or guesses wrong in strict mode a ;large button pops up inviting the user to replay the game removing any chance for confusion.

 Features
 -----

-A strict mode was added that adds chalenge to the game.
+A strict mode was added that adds challenge to the game.

 The Background colour changes to the colour clicked while playing the game.

+colour change on hover to make it clear that the colours can be clicked

-The turn counter appers to rotate to keep the player updated with the current turn.
+The turn counter appears to rotate to keep the player updated with the current turn.

 Sounds inform the player when they have made a correct or incorrect click and when a new turn has started